Skip to main content

 Soelem Aafnan

-Soelem Aafnan Bhuiyan is a doctoral candidate at the Department of Civil, Environmental and Infrastructure Engineering at George Mason University.
+Soelem Aafnan Bhuiyan is a Postdoctoral Research Associate at Princeton University/NOAA/OAR/GFDL.
+Soelem received his doctoral degree from the Department of Civil, Environmental and Infrastructure Engineering at George Mason University.
 His research focuses on satellite data assimilation in storm surge modeling.
 Soelem received his Bachelor's in Water Resources Engineering from Bangladesh University of Engineering and Technology before joining George Mason University as a graduate student.
 In addition to his research, Soelem was part of the NOAA NWS Summer Institute 2023 and NASA SMAPVEX 2022 field campaign.
 When not in front of the computer screen, Soelem can be found hiking or taking photos of distant stars.

 Email:soelem.bhuiyan@princeton.edu